3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 Congratulations!
 You now have an Android experience running on your desktop!

 ## Understanding Build Folder Layout
-When downloading and installing images, the procedures in this document provides direct links to the latest builds for each component required in the DB410c.
+When downloading and installing binary images, the procedures in this document provides direct links to the latest builds for each component required in the DB410c.
 There may be times when a developer wants direct control of a component install, however, and would like to instead install a specific build version.
 This section explains the folder layout so that a developer can